cproctor/ub-cs-education-handbook/source/appendices/tpap.md

 title: Alignment of Program Outcomes with New York State Teaching Standards
 ---

-## Appendix II: Alignment of Program Outcomes with New York State Teaching Standards
+## Appendix I: Alignment of Program Outcomes with New York State Teaching Standards {#appendix-1-tpap}

 ```{.graphviz caption="Alignment of Program Outcomes with New York State Teaching Standards"}
 digraph G {